 View all dates this course is scheduled

-Marketing Communications courses.
+Marketing Communications courses in Sydney.
 Connect better with your audience.

-Learn Marketing Communications the smart way with Marketing Communications courses in Sydney at the University of Sydney.
+Learn Marketing Communications the smart way with Marketing Communications courses in Sydney at the University of Sydney community college.

 Brand management defines the strategic direction and internal disciplines required to create value for the organisation, its shareholders, its customers, and other key stakeholders.
 During this brand management course you will build a ‘real world’ understanding of how to achieve brand leadership, articulate a brand’s essence, create a brand wheel, evaluate various brand architecture & portfolio options – for both intangible and tangible brand offerings.

 This brand management course covers the following topics:

 - Brand Identity – Cornerstone of Brand Strategy

 - Brand Building – Internal & External to the Organisation

 - Brand Architecture – Getting the Team to Play Together

 Your pre-course readings consist of a number of articles/papers.
 You are expected to read and think about the specific questions – before you attend the all day session.
 Being prepared will enable you to fully participate in small group and wider discussions, and thereby get much more out of attending the course.